Public-Health-Scotland/phsmethods/README.md

 c <- lubridate::dmy(c("26032012", "04052012", "23092012"))

 # qtr_year returns the current quarter and year
-# Defaults to long format
+# The default is long format
 qtr_year(c)
 #> [1] "January to March 2012"  "April to June 2012"
 #> [3] "July to September 2012"

-# But can also apply short format
+# But short format can also be applied
 qtr_year(c, format = "short")
 #> [1] "Jan-Mar 2012" "Apr-Jun 2012" "Jul-Sep 2012"